jcorbino/mole/README.md

 high-order mimetic operators to solve partial differential equations.
 It provides discrete analogs of the most common vector calculus operators:
 Gradient, Divergence, Laplacian, Bilaplacian and Curl.
-These operators (matrices) act on staggered grids (uniform and non-uniform) and satisfy local and global conservation laws.
+These operators (matrices) act on staggered grids (uniform, non-uniform, curvilinear) and satisfy local and global conservation laws.

 Mathematics are based on the work of [Corbino and Castillo, 2020](https://doi.org/10.1016/j.cam.2019.06.042).